Start on Jan 5, 2026 | Due on Jan 14, 2026

 Note the scores above are just an example.
 Your scores may differ.

-You should prepare a short (<1 page) report on what you did in this assignment.
-Your report should be organized into clear sections, with grammatical English (full sentences).
+You should prepare a clear summary of what you did in this assignment.
+For your documentation and analysis should be organized into clear sections, with grammatical English (full sentences).
 Use figures, graphs, tables to compare results of different experiments.

 Once you are done with your homework submit all the relevant materials to Coursys for evaluation.